ghc-proposals/ghc-proposals/proposals/0000-plugin-recompilation.rst

 for the more complicated cases.

 It is possible that an author specifies the incorrect recompilation behaviour but this is not the responsibility of GHC to enforce.
+Specifying correct recompilation behaviour could depend on knowing details about how the fingerprinting function is calculated but this is not disimiliar to a normal plugin  where you have to know the semantics of core or the constraint solver.

+There are also complicated hypothetical scenarios such as a plugin reading a certain file depending on which file is being compiled.
+Ideally, we want to computer the hash of this input file to work out whether it has changed but this is difficult to achieve without access to the source code.
+This seems over-elaborate, in order to maintain simplicity, if a user wants to write a plugin like this they should always trigger recompilation.

 Alternatives